-E. Worker's Compensation & Employees Liability Insurance
+E. Worker's Compensation

 - Worker's Compensation Insurance shall be provided by PROVIDER in accordance with the applicable law and shall be in the statutory amounts. - 2.
-Each Worker's Compensation policy shall be endorsed with the following specific language: - a) "Cancellation Notice" This policy shall not be canceled or materially changed without first giving at least thirty (30) days prior written notice to AGENCY and County. - insurance, or to provide evidence of insurance coverage acceptable to AGENCY, shall constitute a material breach of AGREEMENT upon which AGENCY may immediately terminate or suspend the AGREEMENT. - c) "Notification of Incidents, Claims or Suits:" PROVIDER shall report to AGENCY:
+Each Worker's Compensation policy shall be endorsed with the following specific language:

-- 1) Any accident or incident relating to services performed under this AGREEMENT which involves injury or property damage.
-Such report shall be made in writing within two (2) business days of occurrence. - 2) Any third party claim or lawsuit filed against PROVIDER arising from or related to services performed by PROVIDER under this AGREEMENT. - d) Compensation for AGENCY costs: In the event that PROVIDER fails to comply with any of the indemnification or insurance requirements of this AGREEMENT, and such failure to comply results in any costs to AGENCY or COUNTY, or both, PROVIDER shall pay full compensation for all costs incurred.
+- a.
+"Cancellation Notice" This policy shall not be canceled or materially changed without first giving at least thirty (30) days prior written notice to AGENCY and County. - b.
+"Failure to Maintain Coverage" Failure by PROVIDER to maintain the required insurance, or to provide evidence of insurance coverage acceptable to AGENCY, shall constitute a material breach of AGREEMENT upon which AGENCY may immediately terminate or suspend the AGREEMENT. - c.
+"Notification of Incidents, Claims or Suits:" PROVIDER shall report to AGENCY: - 1.
+Any accident or incident relating to services performed under this AGREEMENT which involves injury or property damage.
+Such report shall be made in writing within two (2) business days of occurrence. - 2.
+Any third party claim or lawsuit filed against PROVIDER arising from or related to services performed by PROVIDER under this AGREEMENT. - a.
+Compensation for AGENCY costs: In the event that PROVIDER fails to comply with any of the indemnification or insurance requirements of this AGREEMENT, and such failure to comply results in any costs to AGENCY or COUNTY, or both, PROVIDER shall pay full compensation for all costs incurred.